 Today is the page that is presented on opening Apple News.
-It contains a combination of Top Stories hand-picked by a team of editors, Trending Stories, Top Videos and suggestions from Siri.
+It contains a combination of Top Stories hand-picked by a team of editors, plus Trending Stories.
 You’ll also find suggested stories for the topics and channels you follow.

 Top Stories is a selection of current news stories chosen by Apple News editors.
 A new selection appears every day and is often updated throughout the day, particularly on busy news days.
 The stories are often international.
 Top Stories appear at the top of the Today channel.